 Myth-1: Sleeping On Your Back During Pregnancy is Okay!

-When you sleep on your back the entire weight of your body as well as the fetus is rested on your back which will stretch your spine out of alignment, and you know when that happens, it’s all back ache from there.
+When you sleep on your back, the entire weight of your body, including the fetus, rests on your back, which will stretch your spine out of alignment.
+And you know what happens when that happens?
+It’s all backache from there.

 Recommended Sleeping Positions for Pregnant Women